 A friend of mine — who’s no longer active & with whom I have very frequent debates/discussions — complained to me this AM that the Church changes all the time.
 I told him he’s right.
 Our church does change.
 And it’s a good thing.

-We argue like this nearly every day.
-It’s fun.
+We have had many such discussions in the past.
 We respect each other, but disagree a lot.
 A lot!

 Then I told him that he criticizes the LDS Church for changing and for not changing.
 “Which is it”, I asked?
 Should we change or not?
 You can’t have it both ways!

 I asked him to think of his favorite organization and least favorite.
 His least favorite — at least the one he nags about the most — is the LDS Church.
 He didn’t commit to another organization, saying the Church was the only organization he belonged to.

 Not letting him off the hook, I asked him about his favorite college and how they changed through the years.
 He understood my point — lots of challenges and even possibly (gasp and yikes!) mistakes in adapting with the times.